-A. A written curb cut permit shall be required for the extension of any road or driveway into a Shutesbury town way or into any public way which, by statute, the town is obligated to repair and maintain.
-This requirement shall apply to temporary driveways used to conduct percolation tests or otherwise to gain entry into a property from a public way.
-In cases where Site Plan review or a Special Permit is not required, such curb cut permit shall be issued by the Superintendent of Highways having charge of the maintenance and repair of such public

-- way.
-In cases where a Site Plan review or Special Permit is required, the curb cut permit shall be issued by the approving board after consultation with the Superintendent of Highways. - B. The Superintendent of Highways or approving board shall, within 40 days of receiving a complete application, issue a decision in writing to grant or deny the the curb cut permit.
-If the recommendation or decision is to deny the permit, the Superintendent of Highways or approving board shall specify the reason(s) for denial based upon considerations of public safety.
-The Superintendent of Highways or approving board may recommend or impose conditions on any permit intended to promote public safety and convenience, as well as to preserve natural and man-made scenic or environmental features of the road and adjacent land.
-A curb cut permit shall not be granted unless the Superintendent of Highways or approving board has determined that the proposed entrance provides adequate sight distance for exit and entry onto the town or public way in accordance with Massachusetts Highway Department standards. - C. Any applicant for a curb cut permit shall provide a scaled and dimensioned drawing of the proposed road or driveway, showing all information that the Highway Superintendent or approving board, in his/her/their discretion and judgment, considers necessary or appropriate in order to make a decision.
+- A. A written curb cut permit shall be required for the extension of any road or driveway into a Shutesbury town way or into any public way which, by statute, the town is obligated to repair and maintain.
+This requirement shall apply to temporary driveways used to conduct percolation tests or otherwise to gain entry into a property from a public way. - 1.
+In cases where Site Plan review or a Special Permit is not required, such curb cut permit shall be issued by the Highway Superintendent having charge of the maintenance and repair of such public way. - 2.
+In cases where a Site Plan review or Special Permit is required, the curb cut permit shall be issued by the approving board after consultation with the Highway Superintendent. - B. The Highway Superintendent or approving board shall, within 40 days of receiving a complete application, issue a decision in writing to grant or deny the the curb cut permit. - 1.
+If the recommendation or decision is to deny the permit, the Highway Superintendent or approving board shall specify the reason(s) for denial based upon considerations of public safety. - 2.
+The Highway Superintendent or approving board may recommend or impose conditions on any permit intended to promote public safety and convenience, as well as to preserve natural and man-made scenic or environmental features of the road and adjacent land. - 3.
+A curb cut permit shall not be granted unless the Highway Superintendent or approving board has determined that the proposed entrance provides adequate sight distance for exit and entry onto the town or public way in accordance with Massachusetts Highway Department standards. - C. Any applicant for a curb cut permit shall provide a scaled and dimensioned drawing of the proposed road or driveway, showing all information that the Highway Superintendent or approving board, in his/her/their discretion and judgment, considers necessary or appropriate in order to make a decision.
 The Highway Superintendent or approving board may waive such requirements if he/she determines less information is required.
-Such information shall include, but is not limited to, the following: - 1. scale, north point, and property boundaries; - 2. name of intersecting town or public way; - 3. location, design, dimensions (including length and width), intended use, and grade(s), of the proposed private road or driveway; - 4. surfacing and construction materials; - 5. drainage provisions; - 6. applicant's individual and/or firm name, with applicant's address, telephone number and signature; - 7. the Assessors' parcel number (from tax maps). - D. Any person who violates this regulation shall be subject to enforcement action as provided in §10.2.
-If such violation or if any other action taken in implementing a curb cut permit causes damage to any road, culvert, roadside tree, stone wall, or other natural or man-made feature, such person shall be liable in tort to the Town of Shutesbury for all damages caused thereby, and for the cost and expense of remedying the condition, removing any obstructing material, and restoring the road and adjacent land to its former condition. - E. An applicant for a curb cut permit shall comply with applicable regulations of the Conservation Commission pursuant to the Wetlands Act, G.L.
-Chapter 131, Section 40.
+Such information shall include, but is not limited to, the following: - 1.
+Scale, north point, and property boundaries; - 2.
+Name of intersecting town or public way; - 3.
+Location, design, dimensions (including length and width), intended use, and grade(s), of the proposed private road or driveway;

+- 4. Surfacing and construction materials; - 5.
+Drainage provisions; - 6.
+Applicant's individual and/or firm name, with applicant's address, telephone number and signature; - 7.
+The Assessors' parcel number (from tax maps). - D. Any person who violates this regulation shall be subject to enforcement action as provided in Section 10.2.
+If such violation or if any other action taken in implementing a curb cut permit causes damage to any road, culvert, roadside tree, stone wall, or other natural or man-made feature, such person shall be liable in tort to the Town of Shutesbury for all damages caused thereby, and for the cost and expense of remedying the condition, removing any obstructing material, and restoring the road and adjacent land to its former condition. - E. An applicant for a curb cut permit shall comply with applicable regulations of the Conservation Commission pursuant to the Wetlands Protection Act, MGL.
+Ch.
+131, §40.